SuperContraptionGuy/hypertext-notebook-v2/README.md

 # Hypertext Notebooking System

-This project is about creating a better hypertext(inter-note links) notebooking system that supports handwriting, formatted text (markdown/LaTeX/tables/calendars), images and files, and external links.
+This project is about creating a better **hypertext**(inter-note links) notebooking system that supports **handwriting**, formatted text (markdown/LaTeX/tables/calendars), images and files, and external links.

 ## Design Principles:
 - No view/edit dichotomy
-- Zero barriers to thinking.
-Speed of thought navigation, writing, and linking.  you are already editing, fast as writing with a pencil. autosaves everything
+- Zero barriers to thinking. **Speed of thought** navigation, writing, and linking.  you are already editing, fast as writing with a pencil. autosaves everything
-- Focused, extensively minimalized interface: focus on the notes, note taking, and navigation, and link creating first and foremost. minimize how much the tool iteself distracts you from reading and writing.
+- **Focused**, extensively minimalized interface: focus on the notes, note taking, and navigation, and link creating first and foremost. minimize how much the tool iteself distracts you from reading and writing.
-- Navigation and search by Spatial memory is top priority. (persistant maps(memorizable), navigation histories, always visible visual signposts(ie breadcrumbs or minimap)
+- Navigation by **Spatial memory** is top priority, with search and tagging close second. (persistant maps(memorizable), visual card previews on hovers, navigation histories, always visible visual signposts(ie breadcrumbs or minimap) (creat links by searching for card titles, list tagged cards)
 - Prioritize UI functions and minimize menus or lists of buttons.
 The user is here to look for information, not for tools and functions.
-- Each card is a note: a full thought with links, references, and resources noted, but not too long.
+- Each card is a note: a **complete thoughts** with links, references, and resources noted, but not too long.

 ## Main features: